Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 The Problem with Gluten

-Beyond the small percentage of the population with celiac disease, more and more people appear to be suffering from a negative reaction to gluten in their diet.
+Beyond the small percentage of true celiacs within the population, more and more people appear to be suffering from a negative reaction to gluten in their diet.

 It can also damage the delicate microvillus in your small intestine that are responsible for absorbing the nutrients you need from your food.

-With decreased nutrient absorption, deficiencies become more common and symptoms like fatigue, anemia, nausea, skin complaints and depression are often reported with gluten sensitivity and intolerance.
+With decreased nutrient absorption, deficiencies become more common and symptoms like fatigue, anemia, nausea, skin complaints and depression are associated with gluten sensitivity and intolerance.

 Various theories have been put forward for the significant rise in gluten allergies in recent years.
 After all, people have been eating bread for thousands of years.